6th February 2006

 Regional Neurosciences Centre

-On 15 April 2005 Matthew was admitted to the Royal London Hospital after presenting with a one week history of diplopia .
+On 15 April 2005 Matthew was admitted to hospital after presenting with a one week history of diplopia .
 A CT scan revealed a colloid cyst in the third ventricle with concurrent hydrocephalus .
 Neurosurgical intervention was required and he had bilateral external ventricular drains inserted to relieve the hydrocephalus, followed by a right frontal craniotomy and subsequent trans-cortical excision of the cyst.
 He made a good physical recovery but was left with severe cognitive impairment.

 From what friends told me, for about a month I was just totally out of it.
 Though I was self-aware, I wasn't making much sense.
-But I remember being in two separate hospitals: one in Whitechapel - the Royal London - then at Whipps Cross.
 The only thing I remember – well, the only thing that's quite clear to me – was that I didn't really enjoy being in hospital too much.
 There are too many people, you're in a big ward.
 Very noisy.
 I mean, grateful for the experience that I got my health repaired free of charge.
 You cannot ask for more than that.
 But it's not the most pleasant of experiences, being a patient in hospital.

 When I was homeless I had no fear at all.
 I was quite certain that I was going to be fine, I would find my way.
 One of the first emotions I felt when I became self-aware in hospital was fear.
 There was just a dawning sense that something was very wrong.
 I felt very cold and afraid.